ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### What are Handlers

 Handlers serve the response for the incoming HTTP requests.
-Handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `avalanchego`.
+Handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `AvalancheGo`.
 Handler helps in creating APIs.
 VM implements 2 kinds of handlers:

 - **Non-Static Handlers** - They help in interacting with blockchains instantiated by the VM.
 The API's endpoint will be different for different chains. `/ext/bc/[chainID]`
 - **Static Handlers** - They help in directly accessing VM.
 These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains. `/ext/vm/[vmID]`

 ### Registering a VM

 While [registering a VM](https://github.com/ava-labs/avalanchego/blob/master/vms/manager.go#L93), we store its **factory** against the **vmID**.
 As the name suggests, a VM factory can create new VM instances.
-Using the VM's instance, we can initialize it and can create a new chain.
+Using the VM's instance, we can initialize it and can create a new blockchain.
 Note that, instantiating a VM is different than initializing it.
 We initialize the instance of a VM with parameters like genesis, database manager, etc. to create a functional chain.
 A functional chain doesn't mean the node will start issuing blocks and processing transactions.
-This will only happen once the node is bootstrapped.
+This will only happen once the node has been bootstrapped.

 ```go
 // Registering a factory inside avalanchego